G. Willow Wilson: Cairo, Air, and Alif the Unseen (2007–2013)

-Creating Kamala Khan
+Kamala Khan, A-Force and Wonder Woman (2014–2019)

+In 2014, Marvel debuted a new Ms. Marvel series written by Wilson.
 Wilson had already had a few forays into the comic book industry, having worked on titles such as Superman and Vixen previously.
 She received an email for an interview with David Gabriel, a senior vice-president at Marvel Entertainment.
 By that point Wilson was almost finished with her second novel, but she took the time to speak with him.
 Shortly thereafter she was offered the opportunity to co-create a new version of Ms. Marvel named Kamala Khan alongside Sana Amanat, a director and editor at Marvel Entertainment.
 The process of crafting Kamala was detailed; both artists wished to create a teenage Muslim American girl.
 Before settling on her Pakistani heritage the two debated the idea of making her a Somali American girl.
 While creating Kamala as a character the duo expected negativity, not just from people who were anti-Muslim, but also from Muslims who believed Kamala should be portrayed in a certain way.
 The crafting also focused on smaller details: Wilson did not believe Kamala should wear a hijab due to a majority of teenage Muslim American girls not wearing them.
 Despite their initial fears, Kamala was received positively.
 Some sources described her as easy to relate to, even likening her to a modern-day Peter Parker.
 Others even viewed Kamala as a symbol for equality and representation among different religions.